 The outer dimensions of the pool are 8 by 15 feet-just right for your under-used and largely ceremonial living room.
 The standard model is 39 inches deep.
 The parts fit through a 2-foot-wide door so you won't have to tear out a wall.

 The tank is formed of bolted-together galvanized steel panels and lined first with a felt liner, then a double-thick vinyl liner.
-The propeller is powered hydraulically, which means there's no motor inside the pool to electrocute you: The hydraulic fluid is canola oil.
+The propeller is powered hydraulically, which means there's no motor inside the pool to electrocute you.

 The force of the current is adjustable.
 At its max, it requires you to swim fast enough to cover 100 meters in a minute and eight seconds.
 Ken installed the pool himself, he even dug the hole for the deepest section.
 It was his winter project one year, an Ironman's idea of recreation and relaxation!< Return to Articles